Check back in for our upcoming 2020 Trips!

 Scenic Backpacking Made Easy

-- Fun skills discussions on primitive fire building and shelter building
+- Primitive fire building and shelter building workshops

 - Assistance in your camping needs (preparation and tent sent-up)

 - Easy to moderate hikes designed for guests with an average fitness level

 Trip Instructors and Guides